Logan Paul: 2017–2018: Suicide forest controversy

 As a result of the backlash, Paul removed the video from his YouTube channel, following up with a written apology on Twitter on January 1, 2018.
-The following day, on January 2, a subsequent video apology was released to YouTube in which Paul admits he made a "severe and continuous lapse in [his] judgement" and describes his behavior as a "coping mechanism", asking his fans to stop defending his actions in the process.
-On January 9, YouTube issued a statement via their Twitter account condemning Paul's video.
-In the series of tweets, they said, "It's taken us a long time to respond, but we've been listening to everything you've been saying.
+The following day, on January 2, a subsequent video apology was released to YouTube in which Paul admitted to making "a severe and continuous lapse in [his] judgement" and described his behavior as a "coping mechanism", asking his fans to stop defending his actions in the process.
+On January 9, YouTube issued a statement via Twitter condemning Paul's video: "It's taken us a long time to respond, but we've been listening to everything you've been saying.
 We know that the actions of one creator can affect the entire community, so we'll have more to share soon on steps we're taking to ensure a video like this is never circulated again."
 On January 10, YouTube announced it was removing Paul's channels from Google Preferred, its preferred ad program, and New World Order, the sequel to his YouTube film The Thinning, was placed on hold, with the airing of Logan Paul VS. being halted as well.
 He was also cut from season 4 of the YouTube Red series Foursome and the role of Alec Fixler was terminated.

-Metro-Goldwyn-Mayer also pulled from the schedule the release of the musical film Valley Girl in which Paul plays Mickey Bowen, following the controversies.
+Metro-Goldwyn-Mayer postponed the release of the film Valley Girl, featuring Paul, following the controversies.
 On January 15, Paul was seen at LAX by reporters from TMZ.
 He said that he has learned a lot from his mistakes and believes he has been treated "fairly".
-When asked whether or not he deserves a second chance, Paul replied, "Everyone deserves second chances, bro."
+When asked whether he deserves a second chance, Paul replied, "Everyone deserves second chances, bro."
 In response, he donated $1 million to suicide prevention agencies, a quarter of which is going to the National Suicide Prevention Lifeline.
-In response to the controversy, Paul hired Mike Majlak, a former Marketing Manager at furniture company LoveSac, to "make sure that no bad things happen" and work with Logan to help improve his reputation.
+In response to the controversy, Paul hired Mike Majlak, a former marketing manager at furniture company LoveSac, to "make sure that no bad things happen" and work with Logan to help improve his reputation.
 On February 4, Paul officially returned to his daily vlogs on YouTube after taking a 3-week-long hiatus.
 YouTube CEO Susan Wojcicki said on February 12 that Paul did not violate YouTube's three-strike policy and did not meet the criteria for being banned from the platform.
 In the wake of the controversy regarding the suicide video, Maverick Apparel, a brand for juniors and children, threatened Paul with legal action for giving his clothing line a similar name ("Maverick by Logan Paul"), believing shoppers are confusing their line with Paul's, resulting in a deep decline in sales.